 From time to time, the fair market value of assets associated with individual donor-restricted endowment accounts may fall below the level that the donor or UPMIFA requires the Foundation to retain for perpetuity.
 Deficiency of this nature would be reported in unrestricted net assets.
-No individual donor-restricted endowment accounts fell below this threshold for the year ending December 31, 2009.
-The deficiency reported in unrestricted net assets as of December 31, 2008 was \$314.
-This deficiency resulted from unfavorable market fluctuations that occurred after the investment of permanently restricted contributions and the continued appropriation for certain programs that was deemed prudent by the Board of Directors.
-Subsequent gains that restored the fair value of the assets of the endowment fund to the required level are classified as an increase in unrestricted net assets.
+No individual donor-restricted endowment accounts fell below this threshold for the years ending December 31, 2010 and 2009.